mrvivacious/tinyscraper/README.md

 ### <em>"I want 2 scrape my own stuff from every state."</em>

-Change the JQuery (and associated reformatting procedures) in scrape() with the id of the desired element.
+Change the jQuery (and associated reformatting procedures) in scrape() with the id of the desired element.